+(c) Bilingual Education.

+Notwithstanding 603 CMR 7.15(9)(a), a core academic teacher assigned to provide instruction to an English learner in a bilingual education setting, such as two-way immersion and transitional bilingual education, must be properly qualified in the field and grade level of the assignment, and hold the appropriate endorsement, as follows:

+A teacher responsible for the instructional component provided in a language other than English must hold the Bilingual Education Endorsement.

+A teacher responsible for the instructional component provided in English must hold the Bilingual Education Endorsement or the SEI endorsement.

+Notwithstanding 603 CMR 7.15(9)(a), a principal, assistant principal, or supervisor/director who supervises or evaluates a core academic teacher assigned to a bilingual education setting, such as two-way immersion and transitional bilingual education, must hold the Bilingual Education Endorsement or the SEI endorsement.

+For purposes of 603 CMR 7.15(9)(c)1-2, a valid Transitional Bilingual Education license or Transitional Bilingual Learning endorsement issued by the Department, shall be deemed the equivalent of the Bilingual Endorsement.

-(c) District Requirements.
-Nothing in 603 CMR 7.00 shall be construed to prevent a school district from prescribing additional qualifications beyond those established in 603 CMR 7.00
+(d) District Requirements.
+Nothing in 603 CMR 7.00 shall be construed to prevent a school district from prescribing additional qualifications beyond those established in 603 CMR 7.00.

-(d)Provisional Licenses.
+(e)Provisional Licenses.
 Persons holding Provisional licenses are permitted to seek employment in teaching positions requiring licensure in school districts that have an approved program of preparation for the Initial license.

-(e) Conditions for Employment as a Supervisor of Attendance.
+(f) Conditions for Employment as a Supervisor of Attendance.

 No person shall be eligible for employment by a school committee as a supervisor of attendance unless such person either holds a Supervisor of Attendance certificate that was issued under 603 CMR 13.00 prior to June 30, 2017 or meets the following requirements: